Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Constructing equivariant operations for geometric graph neural network

 We can also use this framework to express the equivariant function for spherical tensor inputs and outputs.
 We set the equivariant function with inputs feature $\mathbf{h}_i = \bm a$ of representation $l_a$, $\mathbf{h}_j = \bm b$ of representation $l_b$ and output message $\mathbf{m}_{ij} = \bm c$ of representation $l_c$.
-As in Appendix \ref{sec:sph_equiv_example}, we consider the tensor network generator
+According to Proposition \ref{Spher_gene} we can construct the tensor network generator